Networking and Social Media

 This training looks at how networking works, and how we can make the most of it online, in small groups.
 We also look at how social media fits in.

-We are now running this training 100% online, usually using Zoom and other online tools.
+We are now running this training mainly online, using Zoom and other online tools.
 We can also run half-day or full-day sessions in-person on request.

 Who’s it for?

 We focus on the creative industries.
 So you’ll probably be freelancing, or working in broadcasting, film making, advertising, theatre, writing, music, etc…

 A lot of our trainees know networking is important but are nervous about talking to people they don’t know.

 Or maybe you’re ok talking to people face-to-face but don’t know how to build social networks online.